remexre/json-pointer/README.md

 # json-pointer

 ## Preamble
-This crate is a straight conversion of the [json-pointer](https://github.com/remexre/json-pointer) crate, but for use with `simd_json` instead of `serde_json`.
-While `simd_json` and `serde_json` expose similar APIs, neither attempts to implement the traits of the other, making an across-the-board generic implementation quite difficult to achieve.
-So, instead, I opted to fork the original project and adapt it to `simd_json` Value types.
-The fact is that if you are persuaded by the benefits of `simd_json`, you can pretty much drop it into standard ser/deser workloads in place of `serde_json`.
-You can then us this to replace [json-pointer](https://github.com/remexre/json-pointer) for pointer access.
+This crate is a generalization of the [json-pointer](https://github.com/remexre/json-pointer) crate.

+It opens up the target of the JSON pointer to anything that can be adapted using the `JsonPointerTarget` trait.
+The odd name of the crate (_.simd_) comes from the first use case and first attempt at implementation -
+- using JSON Pointers with [simd-json](https://docs.rs/simd-json/latest/simd_json) Values.

+But one learns in these efforts and the back-implementation of the `JsonPointerTarget` trait to re-include [serde_json] values became pretty obvious pretty quickly!

+HOPEfully, then, this crate is a stop-gap to getting all this merged back into `json-pointer` at some point in the future.
+Before then there is a lot to do -features, tests, docs, better semantics ...

-I also made some updates to the code to use the 2021 semantics of Rust.
+Apart from the `JsonPointerTarget`-related refactoring, I have also made some updates to the code to use the 2021 semantics of Rust.

 Otherwise, all the code, examples, and tests are those of the original author.